sda399/kustomize-functions/README.md

 ## Usage example

-The following shows how to integrate replacement-extra ina kustomization file.
+The following shows how to integrate replacement-extra in a kustomization file.
 More examples are available in the Kustomize project repository

 ### kustomization.yaml